This page was last updated on 17 January at 19.15

 What about support from the Government?

 If you are on a low income you may be entitled to Universal Credit.

 The government announced on 20 March that Universal Credit will be increased by £20 per week (£1,000 a year).
 Working Tax Credit will also be increased by £20 per week (£1,000 a year).
-The increase starts from 6 April 2020, but is under threat as the Conservative government has refused to rule out withdrawing this increase.
+The increase applied from 6 April 2020, but is under threat as the Conservative government has refused to rule out withdrawing this increase.